alexander-scott/Enhanced-Trigger-Box/README.md

 One thing to note for the Full Box Collider is that if you're up close to large objects the condition could get met unintentionally.
 Because only important points on the box collider (such as corners and centers) are checked, if you're really close to a big objects so that none of those points are in your camera the condition will get met.
 A solution to this is to use the min distance field so that they have to be a certain distance away from the object.

 Mesh Renderer uses the in-built isVisible function to work out if it is visible in a camera.
-Note that the object is considered visible when it needs to be rendered in the scene.
+Note that an object is considered visible when it's existence is visible for any reason in the editor.
 For example, it might not actually be visible by any camera but still need to be rendered for shadows.
-When running in the editor, the scene view cameras will also cause this value to be true.
-Also remember that if the object is visible in the Scene window and not the game window it will still be classed as visible.
+Also remember that if the object is visible in the scene window and not the game window it will still be classed as visible.

 Raycast intensity allows you to customise the raycasts that get fired when checking if there's anything blocking the cameras view to the object.
-Ignore obstacles won't do any raycast check at all, meaning you just have to look in the direction of the object and the condition will pass, even if there's something in the way.
+Ignore obstacles won't do any raycast checks at all, meaning you just have to look in the direction of the object and the condition will pass, even if there's something in the way.
 Very low does raycast checks at a maximum of once per second against the objects position.
 Low does raycast checks at a maximum of once per 0.1 secs against the objects position.
 Med does raycast checks once per frame against the objects position.
 High does raycast checks once per frame against every corner of the box collider.

 #### How doing the Looking Away condition type work?